-Etienne Studer, VP Engineering, Gradle Enterprise
+Etienne Studer, VP Engineering, Develocity

 When should a dedicated flaky test day be scheduled?

 This depends on your engineering team’s release cycle.
-The Gradle Enterprise team schedules flaky test days as needed, when accumulated flaky tests as a whole begin to noticeably impact developer productivity.
+The Develocity team schedules flaky test days as needed, when accumulated flaky tests as a whole begin to noticeably impact developer productivity.
 This is usually done between release cycles and is an eight-hour session that focuses exclusively on identifying and fixing flaky tests that couldn’t be addressed or simply weren’t prioritized before the last release.